-Now let’s breakdown the significance and intention behind chanting OM.
-In order to understand the true power of this sound, one must understand something about Sanskrit.
-It is not a conversational language, rather a vibrational one.
-Sanskrit was channeled by the ancients to communicate through direct experience of vibrational patterns that flow through the body and the universe as a whole.
+Now let’s further breakdown the significance and experience behind chanting OM.
+In order to understand the true power of this sound, one must understand something about Sanskrit: It is not a conversational language.
+Like Hebrew, Sanskrit is a vibrational language that was channeled by the ancients to communicate through direct experience of vibrational patterns that flow through the body.
 While each sound and word can be interpreted literally, through the use linguistic construct and mental association, the true meaning of the word is carried within the vibration itself, and where it resonates within the individual who is experiencing the sound.
 Specific sounds and vibrations are felt in specific areas of the body and facilitate various openings and energetic shifts within the physical experience.
-Feeling these shifts in the body opens a door of opportunity to experience release in the energy body, mind, and overall sense of being.
-The meaning of each mantra, a phrase intended for chanting, is then meant to be understood through feeling awareness.
-The intellectual understanding of each mantra can certainly add to our experience and deepen internalization, but must be accompanied by actual vibratory experience and the opening it creates within the body.
+By tuning into these subtle shifts in the body we allow ourselves to directly experience the powerful affects of sound.
+The true meaning of every mantra, a phrase intended for chanting, is then meant to be understood through feeling awareness rather than mental construct.
+The intellectual understanding of each mantra can certainly add to our experience and deepen internalization, but understanding must be accompanied by actual vibratory experience for the full realization of each mantra to arise.

-As you chant OM, feel the initial vibration of AHH bubble up from the base of the spine up to the heart center where it then transforms into OOOOO and continues to rise through the throat.
-AHH is representative of Brahman, the creative, expansive force in the universe.
-OOO is representative of Vishnu, the sustaining force.
-As the lips seal to produce the MMM sound, feel this wave rise further to completion in the third eye.
-MMM is representative of Shiva, the destructive force of the universe.
-Then take a moment to bask in the silence residing after the sound of AUM, as the vibration echoes up to the crown of the head, where the experience of transcendence, of non-dualistic TURIYA, can be found in silence.
-Within this single sound, AUM, we can experience the birth, life, and death of energy as it moves in and out the body.
-Associating a thought or feeling with OM as you chant can support the manifestation of your intentions and goals into the physical realm, grounding it from a simple thought to a full wave of energy that is heard and felt by everyone and everything around you.
-Other mantras may be used as well for attuning yourself to any specific chosen quality.
-Remember that while you do contain the creative power of the universe within, all that is created is eventually dissolved.
-Feel into both the power of flow and dissolution as you chant the sound of AUM, allowing this vibration to align your physical structure and experience with the ultimate nature of reality as a whole and complete process.
+At the end of each AUM we find a fourth aspect to sound- the silence that remains.
+In this silence we watch and feel the vibrations we’ve voiced as they echo up to the crown of the head, where the experience of transcendence, non-dualistic TURIYA, can be found.
+Within this single sound we can experience the birth, life, and death of energy as it moves in and out the body.
+Associating a mental image with OM as you chant can support the manifestation of your intentions and goals into the physical realm, grounding it from a simple thought to a full wave of energy that is heard and felt by everyone and everything around you.
+It can also be engaged within the process of letting go, as we observe all that we dream, think, and create dissolve back into empty space.
+Explore both the power of creative flow and dissolution as you chant the sound of AUM, allowing this vibration to re-align your physical structure and experience with the ultimate nature of reality as a whole and complete process.